A hidden cave lake in Mexico has given scientists a rare opportunity to watch evolution reshape vision, behavior, and ...

 Researchers have provided new insights into the evolutionary origin of sideways walking in crabs.
-Their study, published ...
+Their study, published today as a Reviewed Preprint in eLife, presents the largest comparative dataset ...

 Most phylogenies exist in academic papers and remain difficult to interpret.
 Cornell’s Birds of the World Phylogeny Explorer puts those relationships into a visual, searchable tool.
 Users can explore ...